Homemade salad seasoning mix that will add pep and zing to your salads. This seasoning mix is 100% vegan and gluten-free.

 To be honest, in all of the 2.5 years I have been making this seasoning mix, never once has it spoiled and I had to throw it out.

-Also since I make a small batch always to keep up the flavour profile intact, it gets over soon too considering I eat salads at least 3 or 4 times a week for lunch.
+Also since I make a small batch always to keep up the flavor profile intact, it gets over soon too considering I eat salads at least 3 or 4 times a week for lunch.

-Of course, you can.
+Feel free to play with various proportions.
 I experimented with it every single time I had to mix a batch and ended up with this proportion as this suits my tastebuds.

 You can increase or decrease any ingredient in this mix according to your liking as well.

-Other than pink salt and lemon salt which are quite commonly available, there are several different types of salts available like garlic salt, celery salt etc which you can experiment with.
+Other than pink salt and lemon salt which are quite commonly available, there are several different types of salts available like garlic salt, celery salt, etc which you can experiment with.